Adam-Software/AudioStreamServerClient/README.md

 Stream wave files and audio from microphone and sound card (client - PC) to robot Adam (Server - raspberry).

 For stream audio from sound card please install driver https://vb-audio.com/Cable/index.htm on your PC.
-And set virtual cable as default device on input and output.
+And set virtual cable as default device as input and output.